 One of the most significant advantages of flexographic printing is being able to print solid colors on porous and non-porous surfaces.
 Other printing techniques require several layers of ink in order to attain the proper saturation and richness.
 The ink used in flexography can quickly dry and cure which allows for several layers to be put on at a time.
 Not only is this faster, but also you save more paint and get a better final product.

-Flexographic printing reduces your reliance on platemaking solutions, solvents based inks and cleaning materials that contain harmful chemicals.
+A flexographic printing advantage is that it reduces your reliance on platemaking solutions, solvents based inks and cleaning materials that contain harmful chemicals.
 The printing industry as a whole is usually under scrutiny for its effects on the environment and flexography provides a more sustainable solution.

 Flexographic printing can use solvent free inks, which reduces volatile organic chemical emissions.
 Most flexographic presses also come with mechanisms that recycle wasted ink and minimize waste.
 Flexography is one of the most environmentally friendly mass printing techniques we have available.